Ayfri/Kore/website/src/jsMain/resources/markdown/doc/commands/Functions.md

 This will generate a function with a random name that will be called by the `execute` command.

 > Note: The generated functions will be generated inside a folder named `generated_scopes` in the `functions` folder.
-> You can change the folder to whatever you want in [Configuration](./configuration).
+> You can change the folder to whatever you want in [Configuration](/docs/guides/configuration).

 > Note: The generated name will have this pattern `generated_${hashCode()}`, where `hashCode()` is the hash code of the function.
 > This means that if you use the same
 `execute` builder multiple times, it will generate the same function name and reuse the same function.

+If you want to turn that into an explicit project pattern, the [Cookbook](/docs/guides/cookbook) shows how to wrap reusable logic in `Function` extensions with or without dedicated generated functions.

 # Debugging